-Dimensional will typically support requests for increases of less than 100 percent of currently authorized capital, so long as the increase does not leave the portfolio company with less than 30 percent of the proposed authorized capital outstanding.
+Dimensional will typically support requests for increases of less than 100% of currently authorized capital as long as the increase does not leave the portfolio company with less than 30% of the proposed authorized capital outstanding.

 For increases that exceed these guidelines, Dimensional expects portfolio companies to provide a robust explanation for the increase.